White Day: A Labyrinth Named School: Gameplay

 White Day is a first person survival horror with numerous adventure game elements and a plot background based on the ancient Chinese religious studies of Taoism (mainly Wu Xing, Feng Shui and Qi).
 The game has multiple difficulty modes to choose from; hard and real difficulties are unlocked later.

 The game has its own head-up display, where there is a heartbeat icon showing the health condition, a compass acquired early in the game, and a square showing the current equipped item.

 There are no weapons in White Day.
 The player assumes the role of Lee Hui-min, a typical male high school student who cooperates with other students that are trapped in the school: Han So-yeong, Seol Ji-hyeon and Kim Seong-ah.
 The player must navigate through the school and escape unharmed.
 The game uses dialogue trees.
 The dialog choices the player makes when interacting with the NPCs affect the story progression and the ending.
 There are eight possible endings.

 When one of the two Janitors finds the player, he blows his whistle and chases the player until they outrun him or hide successfully.
 If he catches up to the player, he repeatedly hits them with his bat until they die.
 The Janitor finds the player much easier if they make loud noises (running, opening doors, turning on lights, etc.).
 Hiding in darkness does not help as the Janitors have flashlights.

 Falling from a height, walking into ghosts, or taking damage from other hazards will cause the screen to flash red and increase the player's heart rate.
 Running for too long will tire the player and increase their heart rate.

 Health items such as Soyabean Milk, Lunch Boxes, and Coffee Cans can recover the player's stamina and health and can be obtained by inserting 500 won coins in vending machines placed in hallways and rooms around the school.
 The game has several equipable items to assist the player in their journey, like the Matches, the Lighter, and the Flashlight.
 Throughout the game the player can collect documents that relate to the school, the people in it, and backstories to the ghosts the player encounters.

 Remakes

 A remake was released in 2009 in South Korea for mobile phones, which replaced the 3D exploration with still 2D drawings.

 The game was remade again in 2015, also for mobile phones by developer ROI Games.
 It was ported to PlayStation 4 and Microsoft Windows worldwide in August 2017.

+Film adaptation

+A film adaptation was released on October 6, 2021, titled The Labyrinth.
+Kang Chan-hee played the role of Lee Hee-min, Park Yoo-na as So-young, and Lee Hye-ran as Seoung Ah.